nathanembaye/imagerepository/README.md

 In direct reference to the [Requirements/Features](#Requirements/Features) we should describe how the logic tree of the app works.

 - When Repository/Bucket is Public
   - one / bulk / enormous amount of images
   - secure uploading and stored images

 - When Repository/Bucket is Private
-  - User must Login to be authenticated
+  - User must login
-    -Wow